 John Mayer performing Gravity at Crossroads in 2007

 Maybe we were both obsessed with the guitar as shy kids, only he listened to SRV and I listened to an Italian band.
-Okay, Dodi Battaglia has been a good school….
+Okay, their guitar player was a genious anyway….

-He dreamed of a Stratocaster….
-He would take all the details from the Fender catalog and transcribe the details of the Stratocaster he wanted!
+JM also dreamed of a Stratocaster….
+He would take all the details from the Fender catalog and write down the ones of the Stratocaster his dreams!

 He has a ton of them of course and at Fender he was able to realize his dream by helping to build his signature Stratocaster.

-I realized that dream when I sold my PRS and was able to buy a used Mexican Stratocaster.
+I realized that dream when I sold my PRS so I was able to buy a used Mexican Stratocaster.
 He, on the other hand, went on to design with Paul Reed Smith himself a custom PRS Strat….

-We both love both Bruce Springsteen and Pearl Jam….
+We both love Bruce Springsteen and Pearl Jam….